open-edge-insights/video-custom-udfs/README.md

   ```

   Here the models files placed under the `ref` directory on the hostsystem is copied to `./models/ref` path inside the container.

+## NativeOneAPIIngestion

+[*NativeOneAPIIngestion*](./NativeOneAPIIngestion) is a DPCPP based UDF container based out of VideoIngestion

+Refer [NativeOneAPIIngestion-README.md](./NativeOneAPIIngestion/README.md) for more information on the udf configs.

 ## NativePclIngestion